-And if you’re chasing Delta elite status, you may also like the Status Boost feature of the Delta Platinum Amex, which has been enhanced for 2021.
-The card normally earns 10,000 MQMs for spending $25,000 in purchases on the card, but for this year only, card members earn an extra 2,500 MQMs with that same amount of spending for a total of 12,500 MQMs.
-The bonus MQMs also apply to a second Status Boost earned in the same calendar year.
+And if you’re chasing Delta elite status, you may also like the Status Boost feature of the Delta Platinum Amex.
+The card earns 10,000 Medallion Qualification Miles for spending $25,000 in purchases on the card in a calendar year, and you can even earn this Status Boost a second time with an additional $25,000 spent on the card in the same year.

 If you’re a Delta fanatic and want to maximize your Delta experience, you’ll ideally want a credit card that adds a layer of luxury to your trip by granting Delta Sky Club lounge access, as well as enhancing the journey in other ways.
 With a $550 annual fee (see rates and fees), the Delta Reserve Amex packs an impressive set of Delta-focused perks.

 Plus, after you renew at the start of your second year with the card (and every year thereafter), you’ll gain access to a lucrative annual companion certificate.
 This is essentially a buy-one-get-one for any domestic first class, Comfort+ or Main Cabin ticket to anywhere in the lower 48 US states.
 You’ll just have to pay the government imposed taxes and fees of no more than $80 (see terms and conditions for details).
 If you use this benefit on what would otherwise be an expensive round-trip ticket, you can get enough value from this perk alone to make the annual cost of the card worth it.

 But the top reason to hold the Delta Reserve Amex is lounge access.
 This credit card includes an Individual membership to Delta’s global network of Sky Club lounge locations, which serve as an oasis with food, seating, fast Wi-Fi and cleaner restrooms than what you’ll find in the general terminal area.

-You’ll also earn 3 miles per dollar on all eligible Delta purchases, and there’s a Status Boost feature that’s more generous than the one on the Delta Platinum Amex (and also improved for 2021).
-When you hit $30,000 in annual spending on the Delta Reserve Amex, you normally earn 15,000 MQMs for every $30,000 in purchases, up to four times in a calendar year.
-But each Status Boost on the Delta Reserve card in 2021 will earn an additional 3,750 Medallion miles for a total of 18,750 MQMs.
-Add this to the 20,000 MQMs you’ll receive from the welcome offer, and you could earn elite status quite quickly.
+You’ll also earn 3 miles per dollar on all eligible Delta purchases, and there’s a Status Boost feature that’s more generous than the one on the Delta Platinum Amex.
+When you hit $30,000 in annual spending on the Delta Reserve Amex, you’ll earn 15,000 bonus MQMs, up to four times in a calendar year.
+Even reaching this Status Boost just twice in 2023 would earn you Delta Silver elite status without even stepping on a Delta flight.

 Toss in a first checked bag free on Delta flights, Main Cabin 1 priority boarding, no foreign transaction fees (see rates and fees), 20% back on Delta inflight purchases, MQM gifting, the same MQD waiver as the Delta Platinum Amex, and a Global Entry or TSA PreCheck fee credit worth up to $100, and you’ve got a compelling value proposition.

-Best for Delta lounge access: American Express Platinum
+American Express Platinum: Best for Delta lounge access

 You’ll also get a credit of up to $100 to cover the fee for applying for either Global Entry or TSA PreCheck, up to $100 in annual Saks Fifth Avenue credits, up to $189 in annual credits toward a CLEAR® membership and up to $200 in annual airline fee credits to cover incidental fees — such as checked bags and inflight refreshments — on an airline of your choice.
 Enrollment is also required for each of these benefits.

-If you own a business, large or small, Delta also has welcome offers on its line of business cards.
-Right now you can earn 50,000 bonus miles and a $50 statement credit after you spend $2,000 in purchases on the Delta Gold Business Amex after spending $3,000 in purchases within the first three months after you open the account.
+If you own a business, large or small, Delta also has welcome offers on its line of business credit cards.
+Currently, you can earn 75,000 bonus miles on the Delta Gold Business Amex after spending $3,000 in purchases within the first three months after you open the account.
 The card has a $0 introductory annual fee for the first year, then $99 a year thereafter (see rates and fees).